keltia/fetiche-rs/README.md

 to compile and install `acutectl` and `process-data`.

-If you want to use [jujutsu] alongside with git, it is also very easy:
+If you want to use [jujutsu] alongside git, it is also very easy:

 ```shell
 $ git clone https://github.com/keltia/fetiche-rs